 Only CHIANG (1964) has investigated the sensitivity of feeding sites of the maize plant.
-When six fully extended leaves were present, he infested the maize stalk at the second, fourth and sixth internode artificially with egg masses of O. mubilalis in pre-drilled tunnels; the infestation near the base of the plant had the The t
+When six fully extended leaves were present, he infested the maize stalk at the second, fourth and sixth internode artificially with egg masses of O. nubilalis in pre-drilled tunnels; the infestation near the base of the plant had the greatest adverse effect on plant growth.

 The borer as well as different types of injury have been used as a criterion to estimate yield loss.
-PENNY and DICKE (1959) reported that yield loss by first generation borers of O. nubilalis were mainly responsible for stalk breakage and appeared to have some influence on damage caused.
+PENNY and DICKE (1959) reported that yield loss by first generation borers of O. nubilalis were mainly responsible for stalk breakage and to leaf feeding by the borers, but factors other than leaf feeding resistance appeared to have some influence on damage caused.
 EVERETT et al. (1958) also demonstrated an inverse relationship between leaf lesions and yield, but the best way to predict the loss of yield was number of cavities or larvae per plant at the end of the first brood infestation.
 JARVIS et al. (1961) showed that cavities in split or dissected stalks gave a better estimate of plant damage than the number of larvae present.
 SCOTT and DAVIS (1974) in host resistance studies used leaf feeding ratings and tunnel length to measure the effectiveness of infestations by the first brood of D. grandiosella, while for the second brood only tunnel length was used.
 GUTHRIE et al. (1975) indicated that yield loss by infestation of second brood O. nubilalis was primarily due to collar and sheath feeding, causing premature senescence of the tissue.
 SCOTT et al. (1967) used the number of cavities as a direct measurement to compare the level of resistance for the second brood of O. nubilalis.
 These results show that the borer variable (e.g. larvae, exit holes, cavities, perforations) best suited for indicating yield loss depends on factors such as time of infestation, maize cultivar and environmental conditions.